Galois reconstruction of Artin-Tate $\mathbb{R}$-motivic spectra: A machine for deforming homotopy theories

 \end{cnstr}

-\begin{exm} If $\CC$ is the category of $G$-equivariant spectra for some finite group $G$, then we can let $\CC^{\mathrm{slice}}_{\geq k}$ be the regular slice $k$-connective $G$-spectra (as a variant we could also take regular slice $mk$-connective for some positive integer $m$) \footnote{Note that we cannot use the classical slice filtration here, unless $m$ is divisible by $\abs{G}$ in which case it agrees with the regular one, since it is not compatible with the tensor product.}. \end{exm}
+\begin{exm} If $\CC$ is the category of $G$-equivariant spectra for some finite group $G$, then we can let $\CC^{\mathrm{slice}}_{\geq k}$ be the regular slice $k$-connective $G$-spectra.\footnote{Note that we cannot use the classical slice filtration here, unless $m$ is divisible by $\abs{G}$ in which case it agrees with the regular one, since it is not compatible with the tensor product.} As a variant we could also take the regular slice $mk$-connective subcategories for some positive integer $m$. \end{exm}

-Each of the examples of tower functors given above can be described as a composite of $Y$ with an appropriately chosen $\tau_{\geq 0}$.
+Each of the above examples of tower functors can be described as a composite of $Y$ with an appropriately chosen $\tau_{\geq 0}$.
 This construction can be considered a generalization of the twisted $t$-structures on filtered objects considered in \Cref{subsec:twists}.
-Thus, so far we have only produced ``truncation type towers''.
+Thus, so far we have only produced ``truncation type towers.''
 We now give a construction which takes in a tower functor $T$ and a commutative algebra in $\CC$ and produces a new tower functor.
 This construction will have the effect of shearing the Adams spectral sequence based on $E$ along the tower $T$.
-This begins with a review of the monoidal properties of the cobar construction.
+To begin, we review the monoidal properties of the cobar construction.

 \begin{cnstr} Since the coproduct of commutative algebras in $\CC$ is given by the tensor product, the cobar construction can be upgraded into a functor

 \end{cnstr}

 \begin{cnstr} Given a tower functor $T$ and a commutative algebra $E$ in $\CC$, we define a new tower functor $\mathrm{Sh}(T ; E)$ which is the composite,